drovani/rovaninet-gridsome/posts/2021/2021-10-27-migrated-to-gridsome-netlifycms.md

 1. Since the Jekyll site was deducing the publish date from the filename, I needed to write a script to parse each filename and add a `date: YYYY-MM-DD` entry to the front matter.

 1. Added a `view_groups` for Year to the config for a little sugar feature.

+# Convert Gridsome to Typescript
+1. Added `gridsome-plugin-typescript` plugin for Gridsome (in `gridsome.config.js`).
+1. Created the `tsconfig.json` file with default options and includes.
+1. Created `./src/vue-shims.d.ts` file with normal Vue export.
+1. Updated the `./src/pages/Index.vue` component by setting `script lang="ts"`.
+1. Ran a build to validate that the Typescript compiler would work.
+    1. Received an error message of `Module build failed (from ./node_modules/ts-loader/index.js): TypeError: loaderContext.getOptions is not a function`.
+    1. Dug around and found that `ts-loader` as of version 9 _also_ requires Webpack v5, but Gridsome isn't compatible with that version, yet.
+    1. Rolled back the `ts-loader` to version 8.3.0 (latest release in the v8 line).
+    1. Ran a build again to validate that now it is working with `yarn develop`